Harley-Davidson lays off staff, cuts salaries, amid coronavirus outbreak

 The company said it will also not hand out merit increases for 2020 and will freeze hiring.

-Reporting by Rajesh Kumar Singh; Editing by Bernadette Baum
+Reporting by Rajesh Kumar Singh; Editing by Bernadette Baum and Nick Zieminski